Bosideng Bridge

 The Bosideng Bridge (波司登大桥) is a highway bridge over the Yangtze River in Hejiang County, Sichuan, China.
-It is the third longest arch bridge in the world with a span of 530 m.
+It was the third longest arch bridge in the world when opened with a span of 530 m.
 The bridge carries traffic on the G93 Chengdu–Chongqing Ring Expressway.

+The bridge can be confused with another similar bridge, the Hejiang Yangtze River Bridge located a few kilometers upstream.

 Construction

-The Bosideng Bridge is a concrete filled steel tubular arch bridge.
-It is the longest bridge of this design, surpassing the Wushan Yangtze Bridge.
+The Bosideng Bridge is a concrete filled steel tubular (CFST) arch bridge, at the time of construction it was the longest bridge of this design, surpassing the Wushan Yangtze Bridge.